gtovar/email-cleaner-react/README_REENTRY.md

 # 9. Notes

 * This file does not contain backlog or User Stories.
-* The technical state is documented in `PROJECT_STATE.md`.
+* The full technical state lives in `PROJECT_STATE.md`.
-* This file only exists to safely resume the project without reviewing old conversations.
+* This file exists only to allow safe resumption without reviewing previous conversations.